Assessing the Distributional Fidelity of Synthetic Chest X-rays using the Embedded Characteristic Score: Simulations and Empirical Studies to Evaluate ECS

-We now move to show the use of ECS via the CIFAR10 \citep{krizhevsky2009learning} and MNIST \citep{lecun1998gradient} datasets with Inception v3 embeddings.
-The Inception v3 neural network \citep{szegedy2016rethinking} is a commonly used architecture that achieves $21.2$ top-1 and $5.6$ top-5 classification error on ImageNet ILSVRC 2012, a standard benchmark that contains images from $1000$ categories \citep{deng2009imagenet}.
-This suggests that the last layer embeddings computed by the Inception v3 model capture relevant information about the images.
+We now compare the behavior of ECS versus FID on natural images via the CIFAR10 \citep{krizhevsky2009learning} and MNIST \citep{lecun1998gradient} datasets with Inception v3 embeddings.
+The goal is to assess how ECS and FID behave on standard benchmark datasets.

+The Inception v3 convolutional neural network \citep{szegedy2016rethinking} is a classifier that achieves $21.2$ top-1 and $5.6$ top-5 classification error on ImageNet ILSVRC 2012, a standard benchmark that contains images from $1000$ categories \citep{deng2009imagenet}.
+This suggests that the last layer embeddings computed by the Inception v3 model capture relevant information about natural images.
+As a result, Inception v3 embeddings are widely used for evaluating generative models and synthetic natural images.

 The ECS approach can work with any available embeddings.
-To conduct a fair comparison between FID and ECS, in our empirical study we also use Inception v3 embeddings when computing ECS.
-We take a Deep Convolutional Generative Adversarial Network (DC-GAN) \citep{radford2016unsupervised} that is pretrained on CIFAR10 data.
+To conduct a fair comparison between FID and ECS on natural images, we use Inception v3 embeddings.
+To generate synthetic data, we use a deep convolutional generative adversarial network (DC-GAN) \citep{radford2016unsupervised} that is pretrained on CIFAR10 and MNIST data.
 Implementation details of the DC-GAN model can be found in the Appendix.
 We generate $1000$ synthetic images using this model.
 We also randomly select $1000$ images from each of the CIFAR10 and MNIST testing datasets.
-A sample of these synthetic and real images are shown in Figure \ref{fig:image}.
+A sample of these synthetic and source images are shown in Figure \ref{fig:image}.